apheleia/BadSymfony/README.md

 Please implement an API for a todo list.
 If there are any questions, please don't hesitate to contact me.

+---
+**Do not make your solution publicly available until after the interviews, so nobody can copy your solution.**
+---

 ## API
 Create a RESTful API to access the two entities explained below (CRUD).
 Your endpoints should fit the generally suggested REST standards.